“Stand up straight and realize who you are, that you tower over your circumstances.”

 Your core is not just your 6 pack abs.
 The core consists of muscles in the front of the abdomen, the back of the trunk, the diaphragm, and the pelvic floor muscles.

 Breathing is used widely as a strategy for creating change in pelvic floor dysfunction.
-To dive in to this more, check out this article on why breathing is better than kegels.

 In a study testing the correlation of the pelvic floor muscles with the diaphragm, it was concluded that the diaphragm and the pelvic floor muscles have an equal co-contraction; use of one makes the other more efficient.
 The researchers explain, “Abdominal muscles like the pelvic floor and diaphragm contract together to protect the organs against the pressure…the pelvic floor muscles are indirectly involved in breathing.”